-You are running out of free space in your Virtual Machine and want to increase the virtual hard disk size.
+You are running out of free space in your virtual machine and you would like to increase the virtual hard disk size.

-Even if you have an Expanding virtual hard drive - it would not expand above the limit which is set in Virtual Hard Drive Configuration.
+Even if you have an Expanding virtual hard disk, it would not expand above the limit which is set in virtual hard disk configuration.
 You need to increase it manually in order to allow disk to expand further.

-NOTE This article will not apply for Boot Camp Virtual machine.
+NOTE: This article does not apply to Boot Camp virtual machines.
 The primary partition size cannot be increased.

-In order to increase Virtual Hard Drive size, please do the following:
+In order to increase the virtual hard drive size, please do the following:

-- Start Parallels Desktop but do not start your Virtual machine or shut it down if it is running;
+- Start Parallels Desktop but do not start your virtual machine.
+Shut it down if it is running.

-- Please select the new size of the virtual machine.
-Check "Resize file system" and click Apply.
+Choose desired size of the virtual hard disk, check "Resize file system" and click Apply.

-- The size of the Virtual hard drive (Hard Disk 1) was changed;
+The size of the virtual hard disk was changed:

-The size of the main partition (the partition Windows boots from; it is (C:) by default) should be equal to the size of the Virtual Hard Disk (Hard Disk 1)
+The size of the main partition (the partition Windows installation is located on; it is disk (C:) by default) should be equal to the size of the virtual hard disk (Hard Disk 1).

 If the File system was not resized:

-If Resize File System option is greyed out for some reason or you cleared its checkbox or for some reason Windows did not accept the changes to the file system you will notice that while the size of the Hard Disk 1 (Virtual hard disk) has successfully changed, the size of the Local Disk (C:) in Windows still remains unchanged.
+If Resize File System option is greyed out or you cleared it's checkbox, you will notice that while the size of the Hard Disk 1 in virtual machine's configuration has successfully changed, the size of the Local Disk (C:) in Windows still remains unchanged.

-You can manually add this Unallocated partition to your main (C:) partition:
+You can manually add this Unallocated partition to your main disk (C:) partition:

 - If you have any trouble resizing you hard disk, please refer to the KB 8004;